 What to do there: Take a self-guided tour of the museum or discover District Six Museum with a former resident of the area for a greater personal touch.
 Learn about the area’s destruction and the hardships faced by those who were forced to leave their homes.
 A living memorial, the museum has varied exhibits to bring the past to life, including photos, documents, art, artefacts, and audio-visual presentations.
 You can also walk around the now derelict District Six to see firsthand how the area changed from a flourishing community to essentially a wasteland.

 Why it’s awesome: Long Street, located in the City Bowl, is one of Cape Town’s oldest streets.
 Lined with elegant Victorian-period buildings and Cape Dutch architecture, it’s an attractive area.
 There are many bookshops, quirky stores, antique shops, vintage fashions, street-food stands, and ethnic eateries to enjoy during the day time, but it’s the evenings when the street really comes into its own.
-A popular nightlife area, party animals will find a large and diverse selection of bars and clubs to keep them entertained long into the small hours.
+A popular nightlife area, party animals will find a large and diverse selection of bars and clubs to keep them entertained long into the early hours.
+If you’re backpacking Cape Town, you won’t want to miss this part of the city!
 The atmosphere is laid back and there’s a distinct Bohemian ambience.

 What to do there: Wander down Long Street during the day, snapping pictures of the beautiful buildings and browsing in the Bohemian stores.
 Grab a bite to eat from one of the many restaurants, cafes, or street vendors and sample food from around the world.
 Get dressed up for a night on the tiles as darkness descends and discover why many people love Long Street for a night out.
 Known as one of Cape Town’s loudest streets, there’s heaps of fun to be had here!
 Whether you chill on the pavement or party on a rooftop, there’s something to suit everyone.
 Popular haunts to check out include Beerhouse, The Dubliner, Bob’s Bar, and Long Street Café, while Fiction and The Waiting Room are the perfect places to bust out your best moves and party until late.

 Why it’s awesome: Greenmarket Square is among the oldest public spaces in Cape Town, and the daily (except Sunday) market is one of the oldest in the city.
 In the past, the square has held a slave market and a fresh produce market.
 Today’s vendors sell a range of African souvenirs, knick-knacks, collectables, and second-hand goods.
-Haggling is still the norm and you can get some excellent discounts if you try hard enough.
+Haggling is still the norm and you can get some excellent discounts if you try hard enough – here are our haggling tips and tricks.
 There are many cafes and restaurants around the square where you can sit and watch the world go by over a drink and meal.